 Both county comprehensive plan updates identify coastal erosion and disaster planning as key issues of concern for the barrier islands.
 Sarasota County's update in particular addresses the inventory of stabilized shoreline, as well as beach nourishment activities and concerns.
 It has been reported that at one time, as much as 23% of its Sarasota shoreline was hardened.
 However, as a result of the Town's proactive beach management plan, which includes an island-wide restoration/fill project, essentially all of these hardening structures are covered with sand.
-The Town's evaluation and assessment report (EAR) update included policy changes that effectively prohibit the addition of any new armoring or groin construction within the community, unless it is integrated in the Town's long-range beach management plan.
+The Town's evaluation and appraisal report (EAR) update included policy changes that effectively prohibit the addition of any new armoring or groin construction within the community, unless it is integrated in the Town's long-range beach management plan.
 The Town continues to actively stay abreast of coastal nourishment actions of its neighbors, and work regionally where necessary to help deter further erosion of the shoreline.

 A common issue for Florida gulf front communities is red tide.
 There are regional efforts from scientific and legislative perspectives.
 The Town has been a participant in those efforts.
 For a community that places high value on a quality beach experience, this issue is critical.
-However, solutions are outside the jurisdictional power of the Town.
+However, solutions will require the participation of many parties, including continued Town participation in mitigation and clean up as well as continued support of research.